chetnashah/javawork/javaReflection.md

 Integer.TYPE (not Integer.type, mind you) is just a shortcut for `int.class`.

-### Getting class reference from an object instantiation of that class
+### Getting runtime class reference from an object instantiation of that class

 ```java
      void printClassName(Object obj) {